Links

 John J. G. Savard’s map projections site.

-It hasn’t been updated for years, is completely undesigned, shows pixilated, mostly monochrome images – and is absolutely great!
-A must-read for anyone who is interested in map projections! - axismaps.github.io/thematic-cartography/articles/projections.html
+It is completely undesigned, shows pixelated, mostly monochrome images – and is absolutely great!
+A must-read for anyone who is interested in map projections! - www.axismaps.com/guide/map-projections

 - A great article about map projection properties – better than my own article covering this matter.
 Also includes a few hints about choosing the right projection for your own projects.